TypeScript vs JavaScript: A Comprehensive Comparison

 Benefits of TypeScript for Error Checking:

-- Detects type-related errors before runtime.
+• Detects type-related errors and many other common bugs before runtime.

-- Improves overall code quality.
+• Improves overall code quality and reliability.

 Community and Ecosystem